PHIL: Hi, I’m Phil Johnson, Executive Director of Grace to You, and I’m in the studio today with Pastor and Bible Teacher John MacArthur. Hello, John.

-RICHARD: Hi, my name is Richard and I live in Massachusetts and the reason I was calling was, I wanted to get an idea regarding divorce and remarriage, whether it is acceptable for a believer to marry another believer who was divorced while she was an unbeliever.
-And so any way, that’s pretty much the question.
+RICHARD: Hi, my name is Richard, and I live in Massachusetts.
+And the reason I was calling was I wanted to get an idea of – the idea regarding divorce and remarriage, whether it is acceptable for a believer to marry another believer who was divorced while she was a nonbeliever?
+And so, anyway, that’s pretty much the question.
 Thanks very much.

-Well, just to give you a simple answer, Richard.
-Yes, for a believer to marry another believer who was divorced as a non-believer, I don’t see any prohibition in Scripture.
-What a person does as a non-believer is going to be consistent with the way non-believers act and non-believers live.
+Well, just to give you a simple answer, Richard, yes for a believer to marry another believer who was divorced as a nonbeliever, I don’t see any prohibition in Scripture.
+What a person does as a nonbeliever is going to be consistent with the way nonbelievers act and nonbelievers live.
 And if you’re in Christ, you’re a new creation.
 I think that’s pretty clear in Scripture.

-It is also very possible that a sinning partner who will not repent of that sin and is being treated as a non-believer frees up a believer to be remarried.
-Once you become a believer, then I think the only basis for divorce would be adultery.
-And even then, if the person repented and wanted to keep the marriage together, I think you’d be best served and God would be honored if you forgave that sin and embraced that person because I think that’s the heart of God who embraces us even in our sin, continues to be a faithful husband to us.
+It is also very possible that a sinning partner who will not repent of that sin and is being treated as a nonbeliever frees up a believer to be remarried.
+Once you become a believer, then I think the only basis for divorce would be adultery, and even then, if the person repented and wanted to keep the marriage together, I think you’d be best served, and God would be honored, if you forgave that sin and embraced that person.
+Because I think that’s the heart of God, who embraces us even in our sin and continues to be a faithful husband to us.

-PHIL: That’s right.
-I think it will be out later this year, around May or so.
+PHIL: That’s right; I think it’ll be out later this year, around May or so.

-JOHN: And there’s a lot of issues, a lot of complex ones that I hope the book will be helpful.
+JOHN: And there’s a lot of issues, a lot of complex ones.
+I hope the book will be helpful.

 PHIL: John, here’s another totally unrelated question.
 How would you advise people to witness to their Mormon friends?

-Now you have to understand this about Mormonism.
-Mormonism believes the Bible is corrupt by their own statements.
-The Bible is corrupt.
-The Bible is filled with error.
-The Bible is not trustworthy.
-And the Bible has to be corrected and the correct interpretation of the Bible comes through all the writings of Joseph Smith, and The Pearl of Great Price, The Doctrines and Covenants, all of that kind of stuff is designed to correct the Bible and give added revelation.
-So what you have is a denial then of the Trinity, they don’t believe in the Trinity, a denial of the nature of God as the eternal One, a denial of the person of Jesus Christ as the eternal Son of God.
-There’s even a denial of the Holy Spirit, the biblical teaching of the Holy Spirit, a denial of the veracity and the truthfulness of the Bible.
-And then you add to this, this sexual deviancy where you want to have multiple wives and end up on a planet somewhere making spiritual children forever.
-And you can see that there’s some really...some really perverse things at the core of this.
+So, what you have is a denial, then, of the Trinity - they don’t believe in the Trinity; a denial of the nature of God as the Eternal One; a denial of the person of Jesus Christ as the eternal Son of God.
+There’s even a denial of the Holy Spirit and the biblical teaching of the Holy Spirit; denial of the veracity of truthfulness of the Bible.
+And then you add to this this sexual deviancy where you want to have multiple wives and end up on a planet somewhere, making spiritual children forever, and you can see that there’s some really – some really perverse things at the core of this.

 PHIL: And I encountered some of that literature recently.
 They actually quote from your books.